All Episodes

 Yeah, no, I think these are all good ideas.

-Maria, what happened to you when you worked at Univision Telemundo and fake news CNN?
+Maria, what happened to you when you worked at Univision, Telemundo, and Fake News CNN?

-Well, I uh I worked before the Trump era.
+Well, I worked before the Trump era.

-And I can't tell you, and I'm not sure, I don't know how this is going to sound, but this is the truth.
+And I can tell you, and I'm not sure, I don't know how this is going to sound, but this is the truth, that President Trump is not loved by Spanish television.

 That's the truth.